FedericoSerafini/HLS-CNN/README.md

 [FS presentation](/HLS-CNN-presentation-FS.pdf) and [GB presentation](HLS-CNN-presentation-GB.pdf).

-## Project structure:
+## Workflow and project structure:

 [Python](Code/Python):

--  model definition, training and evaluation;
+1.  model definition, training and evaluation;
--  export of (trained) network weights and architecture using C header files.
+2.  export of (trained) network weights and architecture through C header files.

 [Headers](Code/Headers):

--  C header files containing network architecture and weights.
+3. C header files containing network architecture and weights.

 [C](Code/C):

--  replication of the network in C.
+4.  replication of the network in C (using weights generated before).

 [Vitis HLS](Code/Vitis-HLS):

--  replication of the network in C++ using Vitis HLS syntax constructs and libraries.
+5.  replication of the network in C++ using Vitis HLS syntax constructs and libraries.